adaltas/node-masson/core/network/install.coffee.md

 ## Network # DNS resolv

 Write the DNS configuration.
-On CentOs like system, this is configured by the "/etc/resolv" file.
+On RH like system, this is configured by the "/etc/resolv" file.

 The [resolver](http://man7.org/linux/man-pages/man5/resolver.5.html)